Tybravo/Tybravo/README.md

-● Sofware Engineering Profile
+● Software Engineering Profile

-I am a goal-oriented, detail-driven Software Engineer with a strong focus on backend engineering and blockchain development plus good knowledge of frontend development.
+I am a goal-oriented, detail-driven Software Engineer with a strong focus on backend engineering and blockchain development, plus good knowledge of frontend development.
 I specialize in bridging Web2 systems with Web3 infrastructure, building reliable, secure, and scalable solutions that solve real-world problems.

 I approach software engineering with clarity, structure, and long-term maintainability in mind.
 My work emphasizes clean code, thoughtful system design, and collaborative development, especially in open-source and team-driven environments.